Dudeiebot/leetcode/tome.md

 Just tome.md for my all everything into

-So here basically we have the algorith for leetcode and some explainantion following them
+So here basically we have the algorithm for leetcode and some explainantion following them